ahawkins/website/content/article/bash-bootcamp.md

 error, standard out, pipes, redirection, and the command line revealed itself to me.

-This book summarizes the things I learned along the way.
+This article summarizes the things I learned along the way.
 It is not a seminal masterwork encompassing everything you need to know.
 Instead it's results oriented.
 I assume you're a technical person with programming experience so you understand things like control